moschiel/renode-lis2dw12-tutorial/README.md

 `--disable-gui` avoids graphical windows and `--plain` simplifies output.
 In the **Monitor**, enter `quit`.

-### 1.3 Check the transport with temporary storage
+### 1.3 Check the transport calls with temporary register storage

 `TRANSPORT_TEST` is a temporary writable byte in the `LIS2DW12` class itself.
 Its address and value are artificial; they do not belong to the LIS2DW12 map.